 Some of the largest lawsuit payouts in history included substantial punitive damages.
 A judge or jury might award punitive damages to Bradenton accident victims to punish a liable party for intentionally harming another or for particularly reckless behavior.
 They are not based on the direct or indirect losses suffered by an injured victim but are awarded in addition to economic and non-economic damages.
 Punitive damages are rarely available in Florida car accident cases because ordinary negligence doesn't merit financial punishment.
 Further, punishing an insurance company does little to actually punish a defendant for their reckless conduct.
 Punitive damages must typically be recovered directly from the defendant, not a car insurance company.

 Despite the difficulties associated with obtaining punitive damages in personal injury cases, they are available after serious Bradenton car accidents.
 To receive them, a plaintiff must prove that the defendant intentionally caused the injuries, knew his or her behavior was wrong, or the defendant acted with such reckless disregard for the life and safety of others that he or she should be penalized.

-Car Accidents That Commonly Involve Punitive Damages
+Car Accidents That May Involve Punitive Damages

 - Bradenton drunk driving crashes